dotnet/coreclr/Documentation/building/linux-instructions.md

 Building using Docker will require that you choose the correct image for your environment.
 Note that the OS is strictly speaking not extremely important, for example if you are on Ubuntu 18.04 and build using the Ubuntu 16.04 x64 image there should be no issues.
 The target architecture is more important, as building arm32 using the x64 image will not work, there will be missing rootfs components required by the build.
 See [Docker Images](#Docker-Images) for more information on choosing an image to build with.

+Please note that when choosing an image choosing the same image as the host os you are running on you willa allow you to run the product/tests outside of the docker container you built in.

 Once you have chosen an image the build is one command run from the root of the coreclr repository:

 ```sh